 After two years of living with my parents and saving every dollar I earned from babysitting to pay for tuition, I began to consider transferring or taking a year off to catch up financially.
 However, God had a different plan for me in mind because that is when I found Education at Work.

 The same resilient spirit that fueled my parents and now fuels me, I have seen manifested in every student that I’ve had the pleasure of working with at Education at Work.
 Education at Work is an organization that is fueled by ambitious students who recognize the value of having a college degree and refuse to let the weight of high tuition costs inhibit their futures.
 Each of their stories are as colorful as mine and filled with hope for this American Dream.
 I will graduate in May of 2017 having earned $12,000 in tuition assistance and prepared to excel in any career I choose thanks to the experiences I have gained while working in this inspiring organization.

 So for those of you who have given up on the American Dream, I beg that you reconsider.
 I will introduce you to 500 Education at Work student-employees across the nation who have looked beyond the voices telling them they will fail in pursuing a stronger and brighter future.
 That, to me, looks an awful lot like living the Dream.

 About Laura Forero

-Laura Forero has been the Marketing Intern for Education at Work since August of 2015.
-She is currently a senior at Xavier University studying Public Relations and Advertising with a minor in Digital Media.
-She enjoys reading, writing, and following a good PR crisis unfold in modern day media.
+Laura Forero is a marketing assistant at Education at Work.
+She is currently a senior at Xavier University studying public relations, advertising, and digital media.
+She enjoys reading, writing, and following PR crises unfold in modern day media.
 Connect with her on LinkedIn.